Vyogami/uni/amity-basic-simulation-lab/open-ended/project1/README.md

 ### Next Steps

-There are no immediate next steps for this experiment.
+There are no immediate next steps for this project.
 The number guessing game is a simple game and the current design satisfies all of